 Lastly, I checked the MCCs for these 2 Japanese mega stores.
 They’re super popular, and I always wondered what they’d be classified as.

-It seems that Don Don Donki is a supermarket, while Tokyu Hands is just a department store.
+It seems that Don Don Donki is a supermarket, while Hands is just a department store.

-Share this article with your friends and family who are mapping out their credit card strategies.
-The game is on!
+Share this article with your friends and family who are deliberating on which credit card to get!

 Related Articles